You might be shocked by this admission. As a personal finance blogger, I don’t follow a strict budget.

 When you don’t have a budget, it is very important to spot trends early and take action to correct them.

-6) Create And Execute A Short And Long Term Goal Plan
+6) Create And Execute A Short And Long Term Plan

 Come up with a list of money goals you have in the next year and a list of goals that could be many years away.
 Try to put a dollar amount with each of these goals and plan on how you expect to reach them.

-Whether you want a 70″ flat screen TV in 6 months and need to save $300 a month to get it, or you want to put 20% down on a $400,000 home in 5 years, you must have a plan to reach your future money goals.
+Whether you want a 70″ flat screen TV in 6 months and need to save $250 a month to get it or you want to put 20% down on a $400,000 home in 5 years, you must have a plan to reach your future money goals.

 7) Systematize Saving And Investing

-The problem with not having a budget is most people spend every penny that hits your bank account.
+The problem with not having a budget is most people spend every penny that hits their bank account.
 You can’t do this if you want to live without a budget.

 Instead, you must systematize your saving and investing.
 In fact, you need to do it in a way that pays yourself first, too.

-Automate your investing through paycheck contributions to your 401(k) or other retirement plan at work.
+Automate investing through paycheck contributions to your 401(k) or other workplace retirement plan.
 Then, automate your investments to your Roth IRA or regular IRA through your brokerage account.

 Automate your savings through a direct deposit from your paycheck into a savings account.
 Alternatively, you can set up automatic transfers from your checking account to your savings account on payday.

-You can even automate your savings for some of your short and long term goals by setting up targeted accounts named after your goal.
+You can even automate your saving for some of your short and long term goals by setting up targeted savings accounts named after your goals.

 Does All Of This Sound Like Too Much Work?